Applied Behavior Analysis (ABA) Graduate Certificate Program

 Are Behavior Analysts in Demand?

 Behavior analysts and similar occupations are on the rise and expected to grow for the next several years.
 According to the Bureau of Labor Statistics, fields that include behavior analysts are expected to rise by 23% from 2020-2030.
 In Pennsylvania, the demand for behavior analysts is growing at a high rate.
-According to the study from the BACB, the Commonwealth of Pennsylvania experienced a 62% increase in job postings for behavior analysts from 2020 to 2021.
+According to a study from the BACB, the Commonwealth of Pennsylvania experienced a 62% increase in job postings for behavior analysts from 2020 to 2021.

 What is the Board Certified Behavior Analyst (BCBA) Exam and Do I Need to Take It?